GaryJones/visual-subtitle/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Reposition subtitle field to after title.
+* Add ability for developers to choose which post types have visual subtitle support.
+* Code tidy-up

 = 1.0.1 =
 * Fixed display issue on Comments page.
 * Added key bit of code that makes the plugin read translation files (props to [Dave](http://deckerweb.de/) for the reminder).